 Marion enjoys time with family and friends, sharing great conversations and most especially a good laugh and also sings in a choir.
 She is a fluent French speaker and is passionate for “la douce France”.
 Enjoys travel, nature, reading and walking with her dog Luna!

 Barbara Whelan practised as a solicitor for 26 years and completed a degree in theology as a mature student.
 She has written many articles for the Dominican journal Doctrine and Life and is the author of a children’s French-English bilingual book Nathalie et les Tournesols/Nathalie and the Sunflowers.
 She is a long-time contributor to RTÉ Radio 1’s early morning programmes A Living Word and A Word in Edgeways.

 Barbara grew up in a home where there was parental alcohol misuse and has experienced anxiety and depression throughout her life.
 Some years back, in discovering a book about children of alcoholics, Barbara began to realise where the roots of her own mental ill-health might lie; armed with that knowledge, she finally found the professional help that she needed.
 She is a long-time practitioner of Mindfulness meditation, which helps her to stay well and to lead a happier life.

 Barbara is passionate about the need to widen the conversation around the problem we have, as a society, with alcohol and to amplify the voice of those who grew up with parental alcohol misuse, and who live with that legacy.
 Above all, she hopes Silent Voices will become a voice for those who currently have no voice – the children in our midst living in the shadow of alcohol and other drug use.

 Barbara loves hill-walking, enjoys reading and singing, and has a deep love of the French language.
 She lives with her husband in Dublin.
 They have four grown-up children and six much cherished grandchildren.

 Fergal Keane OBE, BBC Africa editor, and author, is the Honorary Patron of the Silent Voice initiative.

 Silent Voices is guided in its work by an Advisory Group that is comprised of:

-- Three adults who have experienced parental misuse of alcohol
+- Three adults who have experienced parental problem alcohol

 - One Academic Adviser